 Do not throw away stain-soaked rags in a trash can with the rest of your household solid waste, as wood stain creates heat as it cures and can lead to the spontaneous combustion of the rags.

 You may not need your wood stain any more, but someone else might.
 The best way to dispose of leftover stain is to use it, so try to find someone who can.
 Talk to a few handy neighbors and see if they need the stain for any upcoming home improvement projects.
 You can also call local charities and discount building suppliers.
 Habitat for Humanity, for example, operates ReStore centers that sell donated building supplies inexpensively.
 They may be willing to take your leftovers.

 Are there no takers?
 Post a curb alert on Craigslist, Facebook Marketplace, and similar venues advertising your stain for free to anyone who is willing to come and pick it up.
 It's likely to disappear pretty quickly.

-Most of America's towns and cities now have hazardous waste facilities designed to help consumers safely dispose of dangerous household waste.
-They can tell you how and where to dispose of used wood stain.
+Most cities and municipalities have hazardous waste facilities designed to help consumers safely dispose of dangerous household materials.
+Try calling your local hazardous waste disposal facility; they should be able to tell you how and where to dispose of used wood stain.
 They may ask you to read the label to determine exactly what is in the stain and how to best deal with it, so have the can handy when you make the call.